ParsaJafarian/sql_app/README.md

 - How to use MySql
 - How to use Express.js
 - How to use Node.js
-- How to use Postman
 - How to use Nodemon
 - How to use EJS
 - How to use Body-Parser

-## What I want to learn
-- How to use React.js
-- How to use Passport.js
-- How to use OAuth
-- How to use Redux

 ## What I want to add
 - A login page